Kagebounshin/game-rating-site/README.md

 ## Database Setup

 MongoDB Atlas is used as database backend for storing user, backlog, finished and review details.
-The rating, reviews_genre and the reviews_platform collections was made to store values for dropdown menu's at the "Add Review" Page.
+The rating, reviews_genre and the reviews_platform collections was made to store values for dropdown menu's at the "Add Review" and "Edit Review" Page.

 <h2 align="center"><img src="static/img/img-readme/mongoDBCollections.png"></h2>